cibernox/homeassistant-poolstation/README.md

 It is very possible that this integration will also work with devices integrating in the Fluidra Connect platform with minimal changes but i couldn't test it myself.

+## Instalation with HACS
+Once you have HACS installed in your home assistant, add `git@github.com:cibernox/homeassistant-poolstation.git` as a custom repository for the category `Integrations`.

+After it's done (it might take a moment to refresh the list of integrations) you should be able to add this integration to your home assistant.

 ## Current features

 After connecting to the poolstation API with your email and password, it will create as many devices as pools you have in your account.